Agnieszka-21/health-store/README.md

 #### Database schema

-A few custom models were predicted to be required when building the site.
+Multiple custom models were predicted to be required when building this application.

 Built-in Django AllAuth with its User model was applied for the user authentication system, removing the need to build a custom User model.
-However, a custom Profile model was required in order to gather and maintain additional information like a profile image uploaded by the user, as well as information on their date of birth and recent or chronic injuries - if they wished to add these.
-These 2 models were used throughout the User Profiles app.
+However, a custom UserProfile model was required in order to obtain and store additional information like user's full name, email, and delivery address - should they choose to save these in their account for a faster checkout.
+The __UserProfile__ model has been copied from Code Instute's walkthrough project, Boutique Ado, and it is present in the Profiles app.

-In the Schedule app, there are more custom models, some of them linked to the User model.
-The Yoga Styles and Style Description are simple models which define options to choose from for the Group Class model that stores information on the weekly group classes.
-The "title" column uses the Yoga Style model as its Foreign Key, while the "description" column has the same relationship to the Style Description model.
-Further details are declared as choices for a CharField or an IntField, or as a direct input in a form or within the admin panel (e.g. for the datetime field - "first class" column, or the "image" column - CloudinaryField upload).

-The next two models, Repeated Event and Event Occurrence, are a result of using the Django-Eventtools library, which was applied to create specific datetimes for each weekly class, needed for the Booking model and the Specific Group Class model.

-The Booking model utilises Group Class and User models as its Foreign Keys (for the "chosen class" column, and the "client" column).
-It gathers and maintains information regarding each specific booking, including whether or not it was cancelled, and storing a cancellation reason based on how the booking was cancelled.

-The Specific Group Class model is directly connected only to the User model (many-to-many relationship to store a list of participants' names for each specific class).
-However, through the use of suitable logic in views, it "inherits" indirectly information regarding the "specific title" column from the Group Class, and for the "specific datetime" column from the Django-Eventtools models (datetime chosen by user on the book class page).
+In the Products app, there are further custom models: __Category, Brand, Product, Image, Wishlist,__ and __Review.__ Category and Product have been copied from the walkthrough project Boutique Ado and adapted.
+The Brand model is very similar to Category.
+Image is a model for storing product images.
+Review was based on Code Institute's walkthrough project I Think Therefore I Blog (originally a Comment model).

+There are no models in the Basket app.

+In the Checkout app, there are 2 models: __Order,__ and __OrderLineItem,__ both copied and adapted from the walkthrough project Boutique Ado.
+You can find a link to this project under [Credits](#code) in the Credits section.

+In the Blog app, further models were created: __Article, Recipe, Reading,__ and __FavouriteRecipe__.
+What is unique for the first two is the fact that they use Summernote to store blog post content.
+The last two models are connected to the UserProfile model and are created/updated with signals, ensuring that each user has automatically one reading list (a list of bookmarked articles), and one list of favourite recipes in their account that they can interact with.

+There is just one custom models in the Events app, called __Events__, utilized to store data in relation to monthly online events (webinars) on topics related to health and well-being.

+In the home app, there is the __Carousel__ model which allows admin users to manage homepage appearance through carousels of images displayed in the hero section.

+Extended CRUD functionalities are possible thanks to these models' interactions with one another through field types like one to one, foreign key, and many to many.
+Thank to the use of signals certain models automatically create an object as soon as a User or UserProfile object is created (e.g. Wishlist, ReadingList, FavouriteRecipes).

+What is more, I tried to ensure that any admin functionalities related to data manipulation can be handled in the front-end rather than in the built-in Django admin.
+This reflects the fact that most store admins are not developers, so they need these options for optimal user experience while using the application.
+Some examples of this are full CRUD for blog articles, recipes, events, carousel, and products.

-You can see the models and the relationships between them in the following database schema, created using the [drawSQL app](https://drawsql.app/).
+You can see the models and the relationships between the models in the following database schemas, created using the [drawSQL app](https://drawsql.app/).

 ![Database schema]()